 Called to the Bar in 2016 as a transferring duty-qualified solicitor-advocate, she also regularly appears in courts martial and is frequently called upon to defend former and serving members of the military facing prosecution in civilian courts.

-She is a level 3 CPS Prosecutor and is also on the CPS Serious Organised Crime and Fraud Panels.
-In addition to the CPS Panels Sarah is also on the Specialist Regulatory Advocate Panel which enables her to prosecute on behalf of various regulators including the Health and Safety Executive and Environment Agency.
+Sarah is on the serious organised crime and fraud panels and was appointed to the level 3 CPS general criminal panel in 2018.
+Sarah is also on the specialist regulatory panel which enables her to prosecute on behalf of various regulators including the Health and Safety Executive and the Environment Agency.

 background and expertise

-Prior to qualification as a practitioner, Sarah worked within the field of forensic mental health, aiding those with serious mental illness caught up in the justice system, providing tier-1 support to individuals both in prisons and the wider community, this was a unique experience from which Sarah regularly draws upon in practice.
+Prior to qualification as a practitioner, Sarah worked within the field of forensic mental health, providing tier-1 support to individuals in prison and the community, Sarah regularly draws upon this unique experience.